California Elder Abuse Laws – Criminal and Civil

 - Willfully caused or permitted an elder to suffer or inflicted unjustifiable physical pain or mental suffering

-- Is an elder’s caretaker and willfully caused or permitted their person or health to be injured
+- Is an elder’s caretaker willfully caused or permitted their person or health to be injured

 Prosecutors generally charge elder abuse as a misdemeanor based on the same factors, but the difference is that the abuse is not likely to cause serious bodily harm or death.